Wes Lauver

 Our Victorious King

-Peter also assures his readers that not even the evils of Nero and the Roman empire can thwart the mighty hand of God.
+Peter also assures his readers that not even the evils of Nero and the Roman Empire can thwart the mighty hand of God.
 Are these same principles not true for us today?
 Of course they are!
-Have hope friends — the ruler is on the throne and his Kingdom is forever.
-We know one thing for sure, just as the Roman empire, the establishment of all nations will one day come to an end.
-But it is just as sure that the Kingdom of God will endure forever!
+Have hope, friends—the Ruler is on the throne, and His Kingdom is forever.
+We know one thing for sure: just as the Roman Empire, the establishment of all nations will one day come to an end.
+But it is just as certain that the Kingdom of God will endure forever!
 (Ps.
 45:6, 2 Sam.
 7:16, Dan.
-2:44) We do not live simply for an enduring "city" on earth; "instead, we seek the one to come."
-(Hebrews 13:14b) Peter reminds us that our citizenship is not of this world and our master is not of this world—our citizenship is in heaven and our master is the Lord Jesus Christ alone!
-No matter what our future holds, the victory is ours in Christ.
-Let us keep the main thing the main thing and live in light of the gospel—Christ's death, resurrection, and present rule as King.
+2:44).
+We do not live simply for an enduring "city" on earth; "instead, we seek the one to come" (Hebrews 13:14b).
+Peter reminds us that our citizenship is not of this world, and our Master is not of this world—our citizenship is in heaven, and our Master is the Lord Jesus Christ alone!

 The Righteousness of God